michelleh1109/portfolio/README.md

 5. The game should appear in a window.
 Press 'left' and 'right' keys to move the ship.
 Press 'up' to shoot your bolts.
 You have three lives to kill all the aliens.

-## Negative Rebound: National Household Travel Survey Environmental Economics Data Science Research
+## Negative Rebound: National Household Travel Survey Environmental Economics Research

 **Overview**